 Matthias advises clients in complex transactions, specifically joint ventures and international M&A projects which require bespoke structures.
 His experience also covers corporate law advice and arbitration.
 Working as part of a team with his clients, Matthias' practice focuses on developing conclusive solutions to achieve their economic goals, analyzing different structural options and weighing up the pros and cons beyond the legal issues.

-He is also active in public M&A, most recently the defence of K+S AG when Potash Corp. launched a takeover approach (2015), the public takeover of Impreglon by Aalberts Industries with the subsequent merger squeeze out (2015), and the takeover of Tognum by Rolls-Royce and Daimler followed by a takeover squeeze out and the full acquisition by Rolls-Royce, including structural integration.
-Earlier prominent transactions in which he advised include the white knight Vivendi in the takeover of Mannesmann by Vodafone (2000) and the merger of Hoechst and Rhône-Poulenc to become Aventis (1999).
+He is also active in public M&A, such as in the merger of Linde and Praxair (2018), the defence of K+S AG when Potash Corp. launched a takeover approach (2015), and the takeover of Tognum by Rolls-Royce and Daimler followed by a takeover squeeze out and the full acquisition by Rolls-Royce, including structural integration.

 - Admitted to bar 1990